earthospreyhd/auth/README.md

-This is an authentication api which operates off of principles of Diffie Hellman key exchange Created by Zach Leong
+This is an authentication api which functions off of principles of Diffie Hellman key exchange Created by Zach Leong